Function Call

 Number: Format pattern

-Returns a string formatted according to the specified format pattern for a number.
+Returns a string formatted according to the specified format pattern.

-The format pattern follows the same notation as used in the form’s methods of displaying amounts and numbers.
+The format pattern follows the same notation as that used in forms for displaying amounts and numbers.

 @repeat